jborchma/qtrade/README.md

 - etc.

 There is a test suite that can be run via `python -m pytest`.
-This project uses `pre-commit` and `black` which takes care of automatic code formatting and linting.
+This project uses `pre-commit` and `black`, `flake8` and `isort` which takes care of automatic code formatting and linting.
 When setting up the development environment, run `pre-commit install` to set up the hook.
-This will run black automatically when committing code changes.
+This will run all the linting automatically when committing code changes.

 ## Disclaimer